szstonelee/gointernal/readme.md

 var i1 interface one {...}
 var i2 interface two {...}

-// And empty interface is more complicated var any interface{}
+// And empty interface makes more complicated var any interface{}

 // assingment, two modes